 Food Safety certifications

-This graph shows the number of Safety certifications (IFS, FSSC22000 and BRC) in , Latin America, , Italy and India.
+This graph shows the number of Safety certifications (IFS, and BRC) in Africa, Latin America, Germany, Italy and India.
 As it can be seen, Italy leads with more than 7 thousand certifications followed up by Germany with around 6 thousand, while India has approximately 2 and a half thousand.
 Latin America registers 4 thousand certifications whereas Africa has a bit more than India.
 Italy alone has more than twice the number of certifications compared to Africa.
 In order to understand the gaps in numbers figure 1 illustrates how big Italy (green) is in comparison with Africa.

 Food safety africa